Skip to main content

 3. Verify the order is created successfully when the authentication flow begins as documented in the Create order and start authentication flow section.

-4. Complete the authentication flow and verify the onApprove callback receives the order ID as documented in the Handle approval and capture payment section.
+4. Complete the authentication flow and verify the onApprove callback receives the order ID as documented in the Handle approval, get buyer’s authorization, and capture payment section.
 When the bank selection popup appears, use the following sandbox test credentials:

-• Bank selection: Select Demo Bank from the list of available banks.
+• Bank selection: Select Open Finance Bank OAUTH from the list of available banks.

-5. Confirm your server successfully captures the payment using the order ID as documented in the Handle approval and capture payment section.
+5. Confirm your server successfully captures the payment using the order ID as documented in the Handle approval, get buyer’s authorization, and capture payment section.

 6. Verify the authentication flow starts correctly with order creation as documented in the Create order and start authentication flow section.